RyHmann/RyHmann/README.md

 ### Hi there 👋
+I'm Ryan.
+I've worked for the past 10 years as an electrical engineer designing sports stadiums.
+That was super fun, but I've recently wanted to pivot and work in a field that matches my passion: Software Development!
+I've hung up my T-Square (well ok Revit and AutoCAD), aquired part-time work to keep me afloat, and I'm studying as much as I can in the meantime.

+## About me
+### Workd

+### Projects

 <!--
 **RyHmann/ryhmann** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.